BakkerGames/GRIF/README.md

    [-o|--output <filename>]
    [-m|--mod    <filename.grif|directory>]

-   If no files or directiories are specified, GRIF will load all the "*.grif" files in the current directory.
+   If nothing is specified, GRIF will load all the "*.grif" files in the current directory.
    There may be more than one -m|--mod parameter.
 ```